You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 Trading Commissions

-There are 2 pricing structures that Interactive Brokers has:
+There are 2 pricing structures that you can use with Interactive Brokers:

 Account Type | Definition |